 |Assets||Fee level||Fee terms|

-|EURUSD fee||Average||The fees are built into the spread, 3 points is the average spread cost during peak trading hours.|
+|Europe 50 CFD||Average||The fees are built into the spread, 3 points is the average spread cost during peak trading hours.|

 eToro fees explained

-This is not to say however that they don't have any fees at all.
-They make money by charging you at various points of activity, at various rates.
-To understand eToro's fee structure, you need to keep an eye on these 3 types of fees:
+This doesn't mean eToro doesn't have any fees at all.
+It makes money by charging you at various points of activity, at various rates.
+To understand eToro's fee structure, you need to be aware of two main types of fees:

-- A commission is either based on the traded volume or it is fixed.
+- A commission is either a flat charge per trade, or based on your traded volume.

-- Financing rate or overnight rate is charged when you hold your leveraged positions for more than one day.
+- A financing rate (also called overnight rate) is charged when you hold your leveraged positions for more than one day.

 eToro trading fees